sevidmusic/SDM_CMS/README.md

 databases at first will most likely be MySql and SQLite, also considering Mongo DB.

-Im currently working on the documentation for the SDM CMS, and as soon as I finish checking for typos and insuring clarity the documentation will be available.
+Im currently working on the documentation for the SDM CMS, and as soon as I finished checking for typos and insuring clarity the documentation will be available.

 I built this CMS out of a love for coding, particularly in PHP.
 I had worked with other CMS's